-I am a Policy Researcher for the Movement Advancement Project (MAP), an independent think tank that provides rigorous research, insight, and analysis to help speed equality for LGBT people.
+I am the Senior Policy Researcher & Advisor for the Movement Advancement Project (MAP), an independent think tank that provides rigorous research, insight, and analysis to help speed equality for all, including LGBTQ people.
 Among other duties, I maintain our Equality Maps tracking nearly 40 LGBTQ-related policies across all 50 states, D.C., and the U.S. territories.
 I create accessible, persuasive, data-driven policy resources, and I advise on these and other issues.
 Learn more about MAP here!

 I also served two years at the Harvard Opinion Research Program at the Harvard T.H.
 Chan School of Public Health.
 I designed surveys and analyzed public opinion on a variety of health and domestic policy issues.
 I wrote policy reports and worked with the media and funding partners to communicate our research to broad and diverse audiences.

 I earned my Ph.D. in Political Science from the University of Michigan in 2016.
 (Go Blue!)
 My research focuses on political psychology, particularly emotions and LGBTQ politics.
 I am on the editorial board of the journal Politics, Groups, & Identities.